AzureCosmosDB/CosmicMemory/README.md

 CosmicMemory offers flexible memory management strategies to match your application's needs:

 **In-Memory Local for Active Sessions**
 Use the client-side local memory (`add_local`, `get_local`, `pop_local`) to track short-term conversational context during active sessions.
 This approach provides instant access to recent interactions without database overhead, ideal for maintaining context across multiple LLM calls within a single conversation.
-Batch persist accumulated memories to Azure Cosmos DB using `add_to_db()` when the session concludes or at natural conversation boundaries.
+Batch persist accumulated memories to Azure Cosmos DB using `add_local_to_db()` when the session concludes or at natural conversation boundaries.

 **Direct Database Operations**
 For immediate persistence requirements, use `add_db()` to store memories directly to Azure Cosmos DB as conversations occur.
 This ensures data durability from the moment of creation and is well-suited for stateless architectures, long-running conversations, or scenarios where every interaction must be preserved immediately.